xcwolfe/Differential-Expression-in-C-elegans/README.md

 # Differential-Expression-in-C-elegans
-This repository contains the scripts and commands necessary to analyze differential gene, RNA-binding protein, and A.S. expression in C. elegans as of February 2023
+This repository contains the scripts and commands necessary to analyze differential gene, RNA-binding protein, and A.S. expression in C. elegans as of February 2023.

+I have ordered the R scripts in chronological order (1-7).
+I recommend running all scripts in this order to generate the correct files and file types.

 The Bulk RNA-seq data I use comes from Barrett et al. 2022 (CeNGEN) I have also acquired the names of 484 known C. elegans RNA-binding proteins from WormBase (simplemine_results.csv)